 Coat & Markings

-- Rust (tan) accents above eyes, cheeks, chest, and legs
+- Rust (tan) markings above the eyes, on the cheeks, chest, and legs

 Build